Colonic Duplication Cyst with Gastric and Pancreatic Heterotopia: A Case Report

 GIT duplication cysts are a rare congenital gastrointestinal malformation in young patients and adults consisting of foregut, small bowel, and large bowel duplication cysts.
 Colonic duplication cysts represent 6.8% of gastrointestinal duplications and 33% may contain heterotopic gastric mucosa (2).

-The duplication may be on the mesenteric or anti-mesenteric side.
-It may share the same vascular supply, mesentery, and lumen.
+The duplication may be on the mesenteric or anti- mesenteric side.
+It may share the same vascular supply, mesentery, and lumen with the bowel.

 Most duplications are detected in children, antenatally or within the first 2 years of life, and fewer than 30% of all duplications are diagnosed in adults (3).